-Easy and delicious homemade waffles, that are one bowl and a spoon easy to make and are made with simple pantry staples.
-These waffles are crispy on the outside and fluffy and flavourful on the inside.
-My idea of perfect!
+You’ll love these delicious and easy waffles!
+They waffle recipes needs only one bowl and a spoon to make and produce classic waffles that are crispy on the outside and fluffy and flavourful on the inside.
+Perfect recipe for your waffle maker!

 I’ve tried a lot of waffle recipes over the years, but these are the best waffles, in my opinion.
 These delicious waffles have a perfect fluffy interior and are lovely and crisp on the outside!

 And they have flavour, as well as great texture (and I discovered that not all waffles do).